Understanding the Predicate Offences to prevent money laundering

 Legal Challenges

-The cross-border nature of predicate offences, the differences in global regulatory standards, the lack of effective mutual cooperation and bureaucratic challenges significantly impact the efforts to combat Money Laundering and its predicate offences.
+The cross-border nature of predicate crimes, the differences in global regulatory standards, the lack of effective mutual cooperation and bureaucratic challenges significantly impact the efforts to combat Money Laundering and its Predicate Offences.

 Evolving Nature of Predicate Offences